7 Best Affordable Pet Insurance Companies of 2026

 Limits are the total amount a carrier will pay for covered expenses.

-Since some insurers don’t cap payments, this means you can purchase additional insurance so that your vet bill can be covered in full.
+Since some insurers don’t cap payments, you can purchase additional insurance so your vet bill can be fully covered.

 You then can take your pet to a licensed vet and pay the bill during your visit.